translate/pootle/docs/server/cache.rst

 --------------

 Django supports |multiple cache backends|_ (methods of storing cache data).
-You can specify which backend to use by overriding the value of :setting:`CACHES` in your configuration file.
+However, Redis is the only cache backend supported by Pootle.
+We use some custom features of Redis so cannot support other backends.
+You can customise the Redis cache settings by overriding the value of :setting:`CACHES` in your configuration file, an example exists in file:`90-local.conf.example`.

 .. _Django's caching system: http://docs.djangoproject.com/en/dev/topics/cache/